Frequently Asked Questions

 Upon entry to the Chadar Ochel everyone is required to wash their hands with soap and water for 20 seconds.

-Meals-to-go will also be available for picnics, off-campus excursions and meals in your room or on your private porch.
-If you plan on spending some time off campus or wish to enjoy a picnic lunch we are happy to pack your meal in a to-go box.
+Meals-to-go will also be available for on-site picnics and meals in your room or on your private porch.

 Can you cater to specific food allergies or dietary requirements?